nestjs/docs.nestjs.com/content/graphql/federation.md

 export class AppModule {}
 ```

-> warn **Warning** Apollo recommends that you don't rely on the service discovery in a production environment but use their [Graph Manager](https://www.apollographql.com/docs/graph-manager/federation/) instead.
+> info **Hint** Apollo recommends that you don't rely on the service discovery in a production environment but use their [Graph Manager](https://www.apollographql.com/docs/graph-manager/federation/) instead.

 #### Sharing context